lighthorse-tx/.github/profile/README.md

-## Hi there 👋
+This is a placeholder for the Light Horse Therapeutics landing page, to be updated later.

 <!--

-This is a placeholder for the Light Horse Therapeutics landing page, to be updated later.

 **Here are some ideas to get you started:**